hangx969/local-k8s-platform-tools/README_en.md

 6. **Trigger Installation**
    Push the code to GitHub to trigger the workflow to complete the tool installation.

+## Upgrade Tools

+1. **Get helm chart info of newer version**:
+   - Helm repository name
+   - Helm repository URL
+   - Helm chart name
+   - Helm chart version
+2. **Download and Push Helm Chart**
+   Use [this workflow](https://github.com/hangx969/local-k8s-platform-tools/actions/workflows/workflow-pull-push-to-harbor.yml) to download the newer version Helm chart and push it to Harbor.
+3. Update the version in [github workflow yml](./.github/workflows)
+4. Create Pull Request to merge to main branch, which will trigger the workflow to deploy.

 ## Uninstall Tools

 Use [this workflow](https://github.com/hangx969/local-k8s-platform-tools/actions/workflows/workflow-uninstall.yml), providing the Helm release name and namespace to uninstall the helm chart.